vaelen/huffman/README.md

 This is a simple Huffman encoder/decoder written in Golang.

+It includes a standalone executable, but it can also be used as a library.

 Copyright 2017, Andrew Young <andrew@vaelen.org>

 This program is free software: you can redistribute it and/or modify